scylladb/scylladb/docs/dev/topology-over-raft.md

     revert_migration --> [*]
 ```

-The above state transition state machine is the same for different tablet transition kinds: migration, intranode_migration, rebuild.
+The above state transition state machine is the same for those tablet transition kinds: migration, intranode_migration, rebuild.
+The repair tablet transition kind is different.
+It transits only to the repair and end_repair stage because no token ownership is changed.

 The behavioral difference between "migration" and "intranode_migration" transitions is in the way "streaming" stage
 is performed.
 In case of intra-node migration, streaming is done by fast duplication of data by creating hard links to